doinby/foodGIving.org/README.md

 - Vanilla CSS3, fast and responsive
 - Parallax media
 - Animated links and buttons
+- Using BEM methology for structuring CSS code

 Web prototype was developed during an 48-hours hackathon using HTML and CSS.
 Visit live version at https://chinhdo.co/FoodGiving-AppPrototype/